Kenzō Shirai: Eponymous skills

 ^{1}Except the Shirai 3 on FX that was verified via the FIG's petition process due to group of meet with, others getting automatic official naming after the originating meet.

-Japan's Takahiro Goshima had progressed the front layout 3 to 3½ twist, or Shirai 2 to Goshima, on floor with G (0.7) D-score at the 2017 Stuttgart Team Challenge.
-While the Shirai on vault was successfully competed since 2015 by other athletes like Briton Max Whitlock and China's Zhang Chenglong, Kenzo always topped E-scores.
-Kenzo first competed the Shirai 2 on vault at the 2016 Summer Olympics in Rio de Janeiro, a skill which was not competed by any other gymnast throughout the 2017–2021 quad.

 Miscellaneous

 In October 2017, as the 2017 World Championships just finished up in Montreal, a social media video showed Shirai in highly competent delivery of the Mustafina on floor, or triple Y-turn, which has an E (0.5) D-score in the 2017–2021 CoP for WAG—officially named after Russian gymnast Aliya Mustafina.
 Shirai was then also observed completing additional skills on even more WAG apparatuses, such as the execution of a partial routine on uneven bars, at least to comparable levels.
 In December 2018, another clip was posted and compared of Shirai reproducing compatriot Mai Murakami's entire competition floor routine to music with her hardest skills—many not assessed for scoring of MAG—such as the Gomez on floor, or quadruple turn with free leg below horizontal (originated by Spain's Elena Gómez at the 2002 World Championships in Debrecen), which was another skill given FIG's top D-score of E (0.5) for all WAG dance elements in 2017–2021 quad.
 With Shirai's knowledge, there had been another compilation video then shared by the fans showing Shirai training some skills/combos that had potential to be part of future arsenal to perform possible advanced original floor and vault skills—could include "RO–BH–4½ twist punch ½ or full" on floor, and "½ on–3½ off" on vault too.